ErikSenn/eriksenn.github.io/_pages/about.md

 Currently, I work on the following topics:
 - [Working paper](https://www.alexandria.unisg.ch/handle/20.500.14171/119138): "LongFinBERT: A Language Model for Very Long Financial Documents" (joint with Minh Tri Phan)
-- Project: Financial Sentiment from Social Media Images
+- Financial Sentiment from Social Media Images
-- Project: Social Media Network Structure and Financial Decisions
+- Social Media Network Structure and Financial Decisions
-- Project: Interpretable AI for Economics
+- Data-driven interpretable AI for Economics and Finance

 If you are interested in me or my work, get in contact and we can have a chat!